aadittambe/data-robot/README.md

 <img src="img/image_1.png">

-We have a two-part goal here:
-- We are first going to use GitHub to scrape this file every 5 minutes, and overwrite it each time.
+Our goal here is to use GitHub to scrape this file every 5 minutes, and overwrite it each time.
-- Then, we are going to execute a Python script to bind the new data to a main file, so that we bind and save our data.

 At the end of this tutorial, your repository will have — and be updating — a CSV called `usgs_current.csv` that has the most current data scraped from the USGS website.
 <img src="img/image_16.png">